centertap/DiscourseSsoConsumer/README.md

  - Bug fix:  correctly handle the delayed provision of a new user id when a new user is (auto)created in Mediawiki in response to authenticating a previously unseen Discourse user.
+### Version 1.0.2
+ - Bug fix:  handle Discourse SSO credentials that do not provide a (real)name.

 ## Known Bugs
 See `TODO` comments in the source code.